gvwilson/sensibleadventures/bookster/new.md

 Laeuc patted the air.
 "Hold on, love, let her speak.
 Erileine, what exactly do they want you to do?"

 "It doesn't matter what they want her to do!"
-Saedie exploded.
+Saedanne exploded.
 "No daughter of mine is going to have anything to do with those---those *animals*!"